sudorandom/kmcd.dev/content/posts/2024/http1.1-from-scratch/index.md

 That's better!
 We get a response now as expected!

 ## Conclusion
 HTTP/1.1 has played a crucial role in shaping the modern web.
-It powers a wide range of applications, including:
+It powers a wide range of applications.

-- **Web Browsing**: Every time you visit a website, HTTP/1.1 is at work behind the scenes, facilitating the communication between your browser and the server.
-- **APIs**: HTTP/1.1 is the foundation for RESTful APIs, enabling seamless communication between different software applications.
-- **Other Applications**: HTTP/1.1 is also used in various other applications, such as file transfer, software updates, and even IoT devices.

 As we've seen, HTTP/1.1's longevity and widespread adoption suggest it may outlive its successors, HTTP/2 and HTTP/3.
 Its key features, such as persistent connections, virtual hosting, and chunked transfer encoding, have significantly improved the performance, scalability, and flexibility of the web.